Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

 \section{Illustrative Examples and Financial Implications}

 This section illustrates our theoretical results in Section \ref{sec:OptimalPolicies} using several numerical examples.
-In Subsection \ref{subsec:power}, we provide a thorough numerical experiment for the case of a power S-shaped utility function of the form \eqref{eq:U_power}, including sensitivity of the value function and the optimal policies with respect to all parameters of the market model and the agent's preference.
+In Subsection \ref{subsec:power}, we provide a thorough numerical experiment for the case of a power S-shaped utility function of the form \cref{eq:U_power}.
+Subsection \ref{subsec:sens_RALA} investigates sensitivity of the optimal policies to changes in the risk-aversion and loss-aversion parameters of the power S-shaped utility, while sensitivity to changes in the market excess risk return, habit persistent, and utility discounting is explored in Subsection \ref{subsec:Sens_mu_rho_del}.
 In subsection \ref{subsec:limits}, we show that several other models are limiting case of our model by reproducing their numerical experiments with our model.
 Finally, in subsection \ref{subsec:non-power}, we provide numerical experiments for some non-power S-shaped utility functions, namely, an exponential S-shaped utility function and a SAHARA S-shaped utility function.

-The numerical experiment in this section are based on standard numerical algorithms.
-Specifically, we use the explicit Runge-Kutta method of order 5(4) (provided by the Python package `scipy.integrate' with option `method="RK45"') and a bisection search to solve the free-boundary problem \eqref{eq:ODESys-moderate} and \eqref{eq:FB-moderate}.
+The numerical experiment in this section are based on standard and commonly available numerical algorithms.
+Specifically, to solve the free-boundary problem \cref{eq:ODESys-moderate} and \cref{eq:FB-moderate}, we use the explicit Runge-Kutta method of order 5(4) (provided by the Python package `scipy.integrate' with option `method="RK45"') and a bisection search (to find the free boundary $y_0$ in Theorem \ref{thm:DualFBP-moderate}.$(i)$).
 The value function $V(x)$ and the optimal feedback relative policies $\pi^*(x)$ and $c^*(x)$ are then obtain using Corollary \ref{coro:solveHJB} and Theorem \ref{thm:verification_moderate}.